Abel-Laroussi/Pascal_Projects/Hangman_Game/README.md

 - [x] Turn word into a sequence of hidden letter

-- [ ] Set number of letters left
+- [x] Set number of letters left

-- [ ] Check if letter wrote by user is in the word
+- [x] Check if letter wrote by user is in the word

+- [ ] Handle multiple letter in the same word

+- [ ] Handle win condition

 - [ ] Handle exception